peacefulprogramming/gridpanetable/README.md

  + Customizable striping
  + Fixed left and right columns
  + Separately customizable header and row heights

  The following features will not be included because they are easily added by the user and are not general enough

  + Sorting - there are too many data types to include all of them in a widget.
 An example of how the user can contol sorting is shown in the example.
  + Column Filtering - Similar to sorting, this is a custom function that depends on the data type of the column.
   + In-line editing - again there are too many data types  for all of them to be included in the widget.
 This can also be implemented by the user in the cell getter function.

 Currently it is only available for React.
 An Angular version may be developed in the future.

 See working version of the [demo](https://peacefulprogramming.github.io/gridpanetable/tabletest.html) from this repository.

 ## Installation and Usage

-Only requires the gridpanetable.js and gridpanetable.css files included in this repository.
+Only requires the gridpanetable.min.js and gridpanetable.css files included in this repository.

-To use the component, include the following line in your code (or use JSX):
+To use the component, include the following line in your code

-	React.createElement(GridPaneTable.Table, options)
+	<GridPaneTableTable {options}></GridPaneTableTable>

 ## API